 More than 2 million Americans are reporting for work as the rest of us crawl into bed each night.
 They include hospital employees, police officers, factory workers, and others who turn their schedules upside down to keep the country moving 24/7.
 They comprise 3.2% of the American workforce and represent a minority who must try to get the crucial 6-8 hours of sleep during the daylight hours, a feat that goes against the body’s circadian rhythm, which is mainly cued for sleep by the onset of darkness and for wakefulness by daylight.

 It’s difficult enough to sleep when the rest of the world is buzzing with traffic, sirens, phone calls and other normal daytime activities, but when daylight peaks through the bedroom curtains too, the bedroom can easily become a torture chamber of tossing, turning and frustration.
 Earplugs help with the noise factor, but what about the daylight?
 The best way to block the light and make the bedroom dark enough to mimic the night is with blackout window treatments.
+Longer daytime naps also contribute to difficulty in dozing off after the day.
+They can also be symptoms of sleep disorders which can lead to poor performance at work or studies.
+BuyModafinilOnline offers a solution through Modafinil, a smart drug that increases focus and wakefulness when needed.
+Anyone can use this to alleviate sleepiness during the day and help finish tasks at hand.

 A true blackout drapery or shade will block most if not all of the light entering your bedroom.
 Because they’re made of thick, heavy materials, they can also help muffle outside noises and insulate against heat in the summertime and cold in the winter.
 This makes them a good choice for night-shift workers, but also for babies who are still learning the difference between night and day and their sleep-deprived parents, and for media rooms, darkrooms or computer rooms.
 A blackout backer can be applied to many different types of window treatments, allowing you to choose whatever style you prefer with the added benefit of a dark room: